Rawrshak/Rawrshak-Improvement-Proposals/RIP-2 Unique Content/RIP-2 Unique Content.md

     -	Implements IMultipleRoyalties interface so that the Rawrshak exchange can properly pay out all royalty receivers.

 -   Mappings
-    -	Stores a mapping of (uint uniqueId => address)
-    -   Stores a mapping of (uint uniqueId => UniqueAsset)
+    -   Stores a mapping of (uint256 uniqueId => uniqueAssetInfo)
         -   UniqueAsset struct is made up of
+            -   address creator
             -   address contentAddress
-            -   address tokenId
+            -   uint256 tokenId (tokenId of original asset)
-            -   mapping (uint version => string uri) uniqueAssetUri
+            -   uint256 version (can be omitted)
-                -   or this could be a string, if the uri is permanent
+            -   string[] uniqueAssetUri (can be a singular string)
             -   bool creatorLocked

 Functions in UniqueContent.sol include:
 -	Mint function to mint an asset to a user.
-This function takes in uniqueAssetData as a parameter.
+This function takes in uniqueAssetCreateData as a parameter.
-    -   The uniqueAssetData struct is made up of:
+    -   The uniqueAssetCreateData struct is made up of:
+        -   address to
         -	address contentAddress
-        -   uint tokenId (tokenId of original asset)
+        -   uint256 tokenId (tokenId of original asset)
         -	string uniqueAssetUri
         -	address[] receiverAddresses
-        -	uint[] royaltyRates
+        -	uint256[] royaltyRates
         -   boolean creatorLocked
     -   Checks whether the sum of the royalty rates exceed 1e6
     -   Checks whether receiverAddresses.length equal royaltyRates.length